A Coupled Markov Chain Approach to Credit Risk Modeling: The Model

-In the original paper pairwise correlations between the tendency variables were assumed to be known and the joint distribution of these variables was found by an optimization approach (see \cite{KP07} for further details).
-The probabilities in $Q$ were manually tuned for small models, to demonstrate the models flexibility and expressiveness.
-However to use the model in practice numerically tractable estimation routines are needed to obtain realistic parameter estimates for $Q$ and $P_\chi$.
+As mentioned above, the second difference is the estimation of model parameters: In \cite{KP07} pairwise correlations between the tendency variables are assumed to be known and the joint distribution of these variables is found by an optimization approach.
+The probabilities in $Q$ are manually tuned for small models to demonstrate the models flexibility and expressiveness.
+However, to use the model in practice, numerically tractable estimation routines are needed to obtain realistic parameter estimates for $Q$ and $P_\chi$.
+We therefore adopt a maximum likelihood approach to estimate the parameters of the model as discussed in the next section.